 Professional truck drivers are required to adhere to certain standards and behaviors as part of their job.
 This includes a daily log that not only details how long they’re on the road and how much sleep they get on a regular basis, but also acts as a legal document in case of accidents.
 If you’ve been involved in an accident with a semi-truck, any driver log violations can be instrumental in getting you the damages you deserve.
-And Hinkle Law Offices, P.C. will help.
+And Hinkle Law Offices, LLC., will help.

 How is a Driver’s Log Important?